 Before you start, you should make sure your rod is clean.
 This can easily be done by wiping it down with a clean cloth so that you can remove any sand or dust that might have settled on parts of your rod.

 It can be a good idea to pay particular attention to the fishing reel seat and the ferrules if you have a rod that comes in more than one piece, as sand or dirt can affect how well the pieces will attach together.
 Making sure the reel seat is clean can also mean the reel can attach more securely and can prevent scratches.

 If your rod has two or more pieces, the first thing you will want to do is connect the sections together according to the manufacturer’s instructions, so that you have the equivalent of a one-piece rod.

 Each section should have ferrules that can allow you to screw each piece onto the corresponding section.

 Step 3: Unscrew The Reel Seat

-Loosen the reel seat on the rod, located near the handle, so that there’s enough space for the reel foot on your spinning reel to fit onto it.
+Loosen the reel seat on the rod, located near the handle on the bottom section, so that there’s enough space for the reel foot on your spinning reel to fit onto it.

 Step 4: Attach Your Reel To The Rod

 Now that you’ve loosened the reel seat, attach the rod by putting the reel foot onto the reel seat.
 Once it’s in place, tighten the seat.
 It should be tight enough that your reel doesn’t move while in place but not so tight as to damage the rod.